v8/v8.dev/src/docs/stack-trace-api.md

 ## Basic stack traces

 By default, almost all errors thrown by V8 have a `stack` property that holds the topmost 10 stack frames, formatted as a string.
-Here's an example of a fully formatted stack trace:
+Here’s an example of a fully formatted stack trace:

 ```
 ReferenceError: FAIL is not defined